PythonistaGuild/Swish/README.md

 Swish is currently **EARLY ALPHA** and should be used only by developers wishing to contribute either by code or by valuable feedback.

-Swish aims to provide an ease of use application with native builds for Windows, MacOS and Linux.
+Swish aims to provide an ease of use application with native builds for Windows, macOS and Linux.

 ## Development Installation